 This would mean that if the buyer at the bottom of the chain (Ms Scarlett) settles the claim with the person above them (Professor Plum), then they cannot be pursued further.
 If the person at the top of the chain (Dr Black) has not yet put his or her claim to their buyer (Reverend Green), then it may be some time before it works its way down the chain and it would stop at the person above you, because you have contractually agreed with them not to be pursued further.

-If you are somewhere in the middle of the chain (like Reverend Green or Professor Plum), then the action you take may be dictated by the action taken by the person above you.
+If you are somewhere in the middle of the chain (like Reverend Green or Professor Plum), then the action you take may be dictated by the action taken by the person above you in the chain.
 As the losses tend to grow the further down the chain you are as the claims compound, generally the lower down the chain you are, the greater the risk that someone above you might want to claim their losses.

-For all but the person at the top of the chain (Dr Black), agreeing a swift settlement with the person above you is best.
+For all but the person at the top of the chain (Dr Black), agreeing a swift settlement with the person above you is probably the best way to complete your property transaction fast.
 This might be difficult, as the person above you might be waiting to see if the person above them intends to make a claim.

 How can Cunningtons solicitors help?